-- Veterans reported that wind therapy shared many familiar elements of military culture (e.g., specific roles and responsibilities, precision, "uniforms" [vests], organizational structure of clubs).

-- "You're riding say, 65, 70 miles an hour on an 800 to 1,000-pound of machinery two to three feet away from somebody else doing the same thing with somebody four to five feet behind you doing the same thing and somebody four to five feet in front of you doing the same thing."
-[Veteran 5]

-- "It's not male dominant.
+- Veterans reported that wind therapy shared many familiar elements of military culture. (e.g., specific roles and responsibilities, precision, uniforms/vests, organizational structure of clubs). - "You're riding say, 65, 70 miles an hour on an 800 to 1,000-pound of machinery two to three feet away from somebody else doing the same thing with somebody four to five feet behind you doing the same thing and somebody four to five feet in front of you doing the same thing."
+[Veteran 5] - "It's not male dominant.
 You get on your bikes.
 You know, you go out, and you have a good time.
-You sit, and you have a meal together, and you just feel like you're in the military again" [Veteran 8]
+You sit, and you have a meal together, and you just feel like you're in the military again" [Veteran 8] - Safety measures. - Helmets and other gear - Road Captains - "Very loud horn on my bike that sounds like a semi-truck" [Veteran 1] - Following at safe distances - Riding staggered in groups - Avoiding alcohol/intoxication - Ensure bike is in working order before riding - Carry pistol - In group rides, there is a safety signal that causes whole group to stop - Motorcycle safety classes underwritten by One Tribe Foundation

-- Calculated risks.

-- Speeds exceeding 100 mph were endorsed by the majority of interviewees

-- Precision rides

-- Safety measures.

-- Helmets and other gear

-- Road Captains

-- "Very loud horn on my bike that sounds like a semi-truck" [Veteran 1]

-- Following at safe distances

-- Riding staggered in groups

-- Avoiding alcohol or driving intoxicated

-- Ensure bike is in working order before riding

-- Carry pistol

-- In group rides, there is a safety signal that causes the whole group to stop

-- Safety classes were underwritten by Stay-the-Course1